MARIA STRAUSS (NEÉ KLENKHART) (1840 – 1921)

 As a devout Catholic, Eduard never tried to obtain any form of divorce from Marie.
 He provided for her, but after retirement devoted a great deal of time to drawing up a will which would ensure that neither her creditors nor her sons’ would be able to get their hands on any of his assets.
 It also stipulated that neither his wife nor his sons should attend his funeral.

 Marie outlived Eduard by nearly five years.
 She died of ‘infirmity due to age’ on 16 April 1921.
-She was not buried alongside Eduard in the Central Cemetery in Vienna, but in a grave in the cemetery at Grinzing on the other side of the city.
+She was not buried alongside Eduard in the Central Cemetery in Vienna, but in the grave of her son Johann in the cemetery at Grinzing on the other side of the city.
 One newspaper announcement of her death describes Marie as ‘a woman distinguished by great goodness of heart’.
 However, she may well have found life in the Strauss family rather too demanding: this seems to have been the case in the summer of 1870 when, after the death earlier that year of her mother-in-law, Anna Strauss, she was left to run the household in the Hirschenhaus while her aunt Josefine, who by then was normally responsible for doing this, was in Warsaw with Josef Strauss on his ill-fated concert tour.
 In the following years in letters to his friend Jacques Kowy Eduard often mentions that his wife is in poor health because of problems with her ‘nerves’.
 That she was unable to resist the pressure her sons put on her to provide money for them from the accounts she managed for Eduard may also indicate that she was not a particularly strong personality.